artemchege/DivorceML/README.md

             ]
         }

 Actual results were 0, 1, 1, 1, 0 for first 5 rows, where 0 - not survived, 1 - survived.
-We can see that our prediction model made wrong outcome only once, in third case.
+We can see that our prediction model made wrong outcome only once, in third case (but was close to giving right answer).
 We have got results in binary format, where first value in a group is probability of 0 (will die), the second is probability of 1 (will survive).
-The outcome may be different, it depends on the structure of target column and may be slightly difficult.
+The outcome may be different, it depends on the structure of target column and may be different.
 For the first row our model predicts that with 86% chance this passenger will be survived.